 Properties 3, 4 and 5 are self-similar, all making use of the space beneath each of the three coal hoppers, which feature as giant inverted pyramids suspended within the main, double height space.

-There are five solar panels located on the roof, alongside the mezzanine skylight.
+There are seven solar panels located on the roof, alongside the mezzanine skylight.
 An exhaust air heat pump is located on the mezzanine and provides energy-efficient heating for the whole property.